igorkole/moisture/README.md

-Soil Moisture Sensor Learning Project
+Raspberry Pi Pico Learning Project

 Components in use